mworion/MountWizzard4/README.rst

 Documentation
 ^^^^^^^^^^^^^
-There is an online documentation available for MW4:
+There is an online documentation available for MW4 which could be search for entries:

 Web based: https://mountwizzard4.readthedocs.io